 Cell, Molecular, Developmental Biology, and Biophysics

-At the time she was inducted, Sabianca Delva was a PhD candidate at the Johns Hopkins University School of Nursing.
+Sabianca Delva earned her Ph.D. at the Johns Hopkins University School of Nursing.
 She is also a recipient of the Ruth Kirschtein F31 fellowship grant from the National Institutes of Health to fund her doctoral work.
 Her research focused on using mobile health technologies such as Fitbits and smartphone apps for management of cardiovascular diseases in Latinos using a community participatory approach.
 This process was firmly rooted in the belief that engaging the community will be the key to developing viable solutions to the ever-evolving challenges in health care.
 Sabianca has years of clinical experience and has witnessed firsthand the hardships immigrants undergo navigating the US healthcare system.
 The non-English speaking patients often experience structural, cultural and linguistic barriers when accessing the health care system, especially for self-care management of cardiovascular diseases.
 Because of her commitment to helping the Latino community, Sabianca received several accolades including poster awards at the annual Hopkins Diversity Symposia and the Center for Disease Control Latino Health forum.
 Sabianca was also an active leader on campus and served as the Newsletter Chair for the Sigma Theta Tau International Nursing Honor Society.
-She was also Vice President and President of the PhD Student Association, where she helped to organize professional development programs and promote collegiality among her peers.
+She was also Vice President and President of the Ph.D.
+Student Association, where she helped to organize professional development programs and promote collegiality among her peers.
 Sabianca paid it forward while at JHU by mentoring high school students from underrepresented backgrounds in Baltimore City.
-Her excellent academic record, dynamic leadership and contribution to the community made her an ideal candidate for the Bouchet Society.
+Her excellent academic record, dynamic leadership, and contribution to the community made her an ideal candidate for the Bouchet Society.

 Biochemistry, Cellular and Molecular Biology